Alsacienne: Characteristics

-Four colours are recognised for the Alsacienne: black, blue-laced, golden salmon and white.
+Four colours are recognised for the Alsacienne – for both large fowl and bantams – by the Fédération Française des Volailles: black, blue-laced, golden salmon and white.
+The comb is rose-shaped, topped with a spike; it is bright red, as are the wattles.
 The ear-lobes are white.
+Body weights for large fowl are some 2–2.5 kg for hens and 2–3 kg for cocks, and for bantams 800 g and 950 g respectively.
+The corresponding ring sizes are 16 mmand 18 mm for large fowl, and 12 mm and 14 mm for bantams.

 Use

 The Alsacienne is a good layer of large white eggs, which weigh at least 60 g.

-In a tasting of the meat of 30 traditional French chicken breeds by a jury of well-known chefs including Pierre Troisgros, the Alsacienne was placed second, after the poulet de Bresse.
+In a tasting of the meat of thirty traditional French chicken breeds by a jury of chefs including Pierre Troisgros, the Alsacienne was placed second, after the poulet de Bresse.